SHARP-EATMAN

 1/4" - 1/3" (small to medium-small)

-Epeolus bifasciatus bees feed on the nectar of an array of flowers, including, for example, black-eyed Susans, wild carrot, melilot, mountain mint, milkweed, thistles, catmint, goldenrod and coreopsis.
-The bee shown here was found foraging on a variety of black-eyed Susan in Stone Barns’ bee garden during the last week of July, 2017.
-This is the single specimen of a two-banded Epeolus found at Stone Barns, although broad-footed cellophane bees are well-established at this location.
+Epeolus bifasciatus feed on the nectar of an array of flowers, including, for example, black-eyed Susans, wild carrot, melilot, mountain mint, milkweed, thistles, catmint, goldenrod and coreopsis.
+The bee shown here was found foraging on black-eyed Susans in Stone Barns’ bee garden during the last week of July, 2017.
+This is the single specimen of Epeolus bifasciatus documented at Stone Barns, although broad-footed cellophane bees are well-established at this location.

-As noted in the above guide entry on Triepeolus remigatus cuckoo bees, Epeolus cuckoo bees are closely related to bees of the Triepeolus cuckoo bee genus.
-Both Epeolus and Triepeolus cuckoos are cleptoparasites belonging to the tribe Epeolini of the cuckoo bee family Nomadinae.
+As noted in the guide entry above, Epeolus cuckoo bees are closely related to cuckoo bees of the genus Triepeolus.
+Both Epeolus and Triepeolus are cleptoparasites belonging to the tribe Epeolini of the cuckoo bee family Nomadinae.

-Identification Information: All 9 species of Epeolus cuckoos found in New York State are dark, with black abdomens that are boldly striped with pale bands of dense, short hairs.
+Identification Information: All 9 species of Epeolus cuckoos found in New York State are dark, with black abdomens that are boldly striped with pale bands of appressed (short, dense) hairs.
 Several have red legs or red markings on their thoraxes or faces.
-New York Epeolus species often can be told apart by the positioning and form of their abdominal hair bands.
+New York Epeolus species often can be told apart by the positioning and form of their abdominal hair bands and the hair patterns ontheir thoraxes.

-The Epeolus bifasciatus cuckoo has two distinctive bands of short, pale-yellow hairs on its primarily black abdomen.
+Epeolus bifasciatus has two distinctive bands of short, pale-yellow hairs on its primarily black abdomen.
 These bands are located toward the base of the first abdominal segment (T-1) and toward the outer edge of the second abdominal segment (T-2).
-The bee’s hind abdominal segments fold into one another in a plate-like way, a little like the body of a shrimp, as shown in the photographs at right.
+The bee’s hind abdominal segments fold into one another in a plate-like way, a little like the body of a shrimp, as shown in the photographs here.
 The bee’s wings are distinctively dark.

-The two-banded Epeolus bee’s head and thorax are primarily black and heavily pitted.
-The pronotal collar lining the front of the bee’s thorax is pale yellow.
+The two-banded cellophane-cuckoo's head and thorax are primarily black and heavily pitted.
+The pronotal collar (at the front of the thorax) is pale yellow.
 The bee also has various parts that are colored a striking dark red.
-The tubercles (the two nodes at the front of the thorax) are a dark rust-red, as are the tegulae (where the wing attaches).
-The axillae and scutellum (at the back of the bee’s thorax) are also a dark-rust color.
+The two tubercules at the front of the thorax are also dark rust-red, as are the tegulae (the plates where the wing attaches).
+The scutellum (the second segment of the bee) and axillae (the toothlike projections behind it) are also a dark-rust color.
 The basal portions of the bee’s antennae (the scape, pedicel and F-1 and F-2) are reddish; the remaining antennal segments are black.
-These details are highlighted in the photo strip at right.
+These details are highlighted in the photo strip here.

-The individual bee shown here is somewhat unusual: according to the Discover Life Database, Epeolus bifasciatus bees in the northeastern and midwestern United States tend to have black legs, and a black labrum, clypeus, propodeum (back portion of thorax) and pygidium (abdominal tip).
-Conversely, these features tend to be red on Epeolus bifasciatus cuckoos found in the southeast and reddish-orange on those of the Southwest.
-Nonetheless, this New York bee specimen has legs that are primarily a dark reddish-orange; reddish jaws; and a narrow reddish stripe on its face, located just above the mandibles.
+The individual bee shown here is somewhat unusual: Epeolus bifasciatus of the northeastern and midwestern United States tend to have black legs, and a black labrum, clypeus, propodeum (the segment behind the thorax) and pygidium (abdominal tip).
+Conversely, these features tend to be red or orange on Epeolus bifasciatus of the southeastern and southwestern United States.
+Nonetheless, this New York bee specimen has legs that are primarily a dark reddish-orange; reddish mandibles; and a narrow reddish stripe on its face, located just above the mandibles.

 Male and female bees of this species closely resemble each other.
 The bee shown here is a male.